 Preparing for the CPA Exam

 Currently, the average pass rate for any given section of the exam is about 50%, which is a great indicator of the exam’s difficulty.
 This is where a great CPA Prep Course is instrumental.
 Review Courses have been preparing accounting professionals to pass the exam for years.
 Just about every accountant that has become a CPA utilized a review program.
 In other words, they are a worthy investment.

 Alaska CPA Exam Score Release

 Upon completing each section of the exam, candidates can obtain their scores online after NASBA has released the information.
 They can also elect to have exam scores mailed to them.

-While we do our best to keep all of this information up to date you are welcome to visit and or contact that Alaska Board of Accountancy with any other questions you might have.
+While we do our best to keep all of this information up to date, you are welcome to visit and or contact the Alaska Board of Accountancy with any other questions you might have.

 Alaska State Board of Public Accountancy